 Also, as the equation for the factor of safety is the ratio of two stress or load values, it is dimensionless.
 The difference between the Factor of Safety and 1 is known as the Margin of Safety.
 So,

-The margin of safety= (Factor of safety-1).
+The margin of safety = (Factor of safety-1).

 Examples of Factors of Safety

-Typical examples of the factor of safety for a few materials depending on application and loading types are listed below in Table 1.
+Typical examples of the factor of safety for some materials depending on application and loading types are listed below in Table 1.
 However, please note that the table only provides a typical range or typical values to provide an example.
 Actual values for the factor of safety must be taken from the design standard of the relevant component.
 For example, the factor of safety for pressure vessel design must be taken from the ASME Sec VIII code.

 Sr No | Member | Typical Factors of safety range |